kathleenisrad/make-neural-net-homework/README.md

+# Build a neural net - homework assignment from bootcamp
 In this lab, you'll create a submission to [Kaggle's Digit Recognizer](https://www.kaggle.com/c/digit-recognizer) competition using a neural network you've built in Keras.

 From Kaggle: